Don’t get rocked by rising insurance premiums!

-Like other specialty contractors, drywall contractors have many risk exposures at the job site.
-Hanging, taping, and then applying mud to drywall is a skill learned over time and requires training and experience.
-Drywall installers are consistently exposed to injuries that could lead to significant medical expenses and lost wages for employees in the event of an accident.
+Like many specialty contractors, drywall installers face multiple risks at the job site.
+Hanging, taping, and then applying mud to drywall is a skill learned over time that requires special training and experience.
+A drywall contractor’s exposure to injuries could lead to significant medical expenses and lost wages for employees in the event of an accident.

-This policy will provide your drywall business with coverage in the event a third party is injured at the job site or if property is damaged by you or any of your workers and your company is found liable.
+This policy will provide your drywall business coverage for third-party injury at the job site or property damaged by you or your workers which your company is found liable.

-A contractor’s commercial auto policy is necessary to will cover your business vehicles and trailers if you or an insured driver are found liable for an at-fault accident.
+A drywall contractors’ commercial auto policy will cover your business vehicles and trailers if you or an insured driver are found liable for an at-fault accident.